TheOdinProject/curriculum/nodeJS/authentication/json_web_tokens.md

 Essentially, this is a similar process to our previous session-based authentication system only since the authentication data came with the JWT payload, we did not need to make an additional database call to grab that data from a session.

+### Logging out with JWTs

+When we were using sessions, we logged users out by destroying the session itself.
+You could delete the session cookie at the same time but the main thing is that the session no longer exists.
+But since we're using JWTs with stateless authentication, the server doesn't store any of this authentication data.
+Therefore, the only way we can "log out" a user would be to get rid of the JWT on the client, whether that's having the client delete the JWT from local storage or unsetting a cookie if cookies are used etc.

+This change of mechanism does come with some caveats but they will be discussed in more detail in a later lesson.
+For now, it's more important to get an idea for how stateless authentication and JWTs work as a whole.

 ### Assignment

 <div class="lesson-content__panel" markdown="1">